Following on from Shoosmiths LLP sponsorship of the first TLC: Talk, Listen, Change ball, I was interested to know more about our sponsor.

 What do you think of TLC?

-I really like the new branding.
-I think moving to an independent charity is a very brave move and the right move.
-I think their new style is positive, modern and says a lot.
+I really like the their branding.
+I think moving from Relate to an independent charity is a very brave move and the right move.
+I think their style is positive, modern and that says a lot.

 So you recommend TLC services to clients?